petter-holmberg/cpp-ref/classes.md

 Defining `operator()` `const` is necessary for predicates, but internally they must also avoid accessing mutable data members, non-const local static objects, non-const objects at namespace scope and non-const global objects.
 The C++ standard doesn't guarantee that stateful predicates will work with standard algorithms!
 [Meyers01](#Meyers01) §39 [Sutter02](#Sutter02) §3

 Functors that are made adaptable can be used in many more contexts than functors that are not.
 Making them adaptable simply means to define some of the typedefs `argument_type`, `first_argument_type`, `second_argument_type`, and `result_type`.
-The conventional way to do so is to inherit from `std::unary_function` or `std::binary_function`, depending on if the functor takes one or two arguments.
+The conventional way to do so in C++98 is to inherit from `std::unary_function` or `std::binary_function`, depending on if the functor takes one or two arguments.
 These base structs are templates, taking either two or three types.
 The last one is the return type of `operator()`, the first one(s) are its argument type(s).
 When the input parameters are `const` and not pointers, it is conventional to strip off const qualifiers for these types, while for pointers the `const` should be kept.
 Adaptable functors do not define more than one `operator()` function.
-[Meyers01](#Meyers01) §40

-In C++11, lambda expressions can be used to define most functors with a much terser and more convenient syntax.
+In C++11, `std::unary_function` and `std::binary_function` have been deprecated.
+Instead, adaptable function objects can be created from functors using the `std::function` template, and lambda expressions can be used to define most functors with a much terser and more convenient syntax.
+[Stroustrup13](#Stroustrup13) §11.4 §44.2.3, [Meyers01](#Meyers01) §40

 **Example implementations:**

     // Lightweight predicate functor
     template <typename T>
-    class Predicate : public unary_function<T, bool>
+    class Predicate : public std::unary_function<T, bool>
     {
     public:
         bool operator()(const T& value) const